Does marijuana cause lung cancer? Doctors call for more research

 Marijuana, unlike tobacco, does not have any controls on its strength or quality so people don’t use the same amount in one dose.
 Also, those who use medical marijuana for non-specific conditions such as pain treatment, may vary in the amount of drug they need to provide relief.
 These factors make it hard for researchers to set standards to measure the drug’s effects.

-More potent forms of marijuana, sometimes called skunk marijuana, may be one reason people avoid lung cancer, despite ingesting the same cancer-causing agents as combustible cigarettes, Browler explains.
+More potent forms of marijuana, sometimes called skunk marijuana, may be one reason people don't develop lung cancer, despite ingesting the same cancer-causing agents as combustible cigarettes, Browler explains.

 “Now in Colorado people get a product that routinely has 30 percent THC.
 That means people are smoking a more potent product and may be smoking fewer times per day to receive the same effect,” said Browler.
 “Some cigarette smokers smoke 1-3 packs a day, that’s up to 60 cigarettes.
 You wouldn’t be alive if you were smoking 60 joints a day at 30 times the amount of THC.”